mentalisttraceur/python-raise/README.rst

   called ``raise_`` along with an ``__init__.py`` that conditionally imports from the right file as needed.

-That way all other code can always use the same import statements and it will always just work.
+That way all other code can just always use the same import statements.